 Students must show successful completion of prerequisite coursework, or evidence of relevant professional experience, within the past five years.
 If the student needs to complete additional coursework in order to meet "recency of education" requirements, the actual requirements will be determined on an individual basis following discussion between the program director and potential applicant.
 Completion of recommended requirements does not guarantee acceptance into the program.

 At OHSU, we believe diversity means creating a community of inclusion.
 That is why we are committed to building an environment where students from historically underrepresented populations can thrive and maximize their potential.
 The Center for Diversity and Inclusion collaborates with schools and other programs or departments to provide the following services.
 Please visit the website for the Center for Diversity and Inclusion, where you can learn about OHSU's Community of Inclusion and Diversity Action Plan, internships, scholarships, professional development, and other resources.

 OHSU is committed to creating and fostering a learning and working environment based on open communication and mutual respect.
-If you encounter sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin or ancestry, veteran or military status, sex, marital status, pregnancy or parenting status, sexual orientation, gender identity, disability or any other protected status please contact Affirmative Action & Equal Opportunity (AAEO) at 503-494-5148 or email@example.com.
-Inquiries about Title IX compliance or sex/gender discrimination and harassment may be directed to the OHSU Title IX Coordinator at 503-494-0258 or firstname.lastname@example.org.
+If you encounter sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin or ancestry, veteran or military status, sex, marital status, pregnancy or parenting status, sexual orientation, gender identity, disability or any other protected status please contact the Office of Civil Rights Investigations and Compliance (OCIC) at 503-494-5148 or firstname.lastname@example.org.
+Inquiries about Title IX compliance or sex/gender discrimination and harassment may be directed to the OHSU Title IX Coordinator: Angela Fleischer.
+Contact Angela Fleischer at 503-494-5148 or email@example.com.